IcarusLivesHF/Windows-Batch-Library-OLD/README.md

 # Windows-Batch-Library (Windows 10 or later)

-Expand the list of commands your use in Batch with Library.bat!
+Expand the list of commands you use in Batch with Library.bat!

 The **Window Batch Library** is a collection of pre-written macros, functions, and constants that can be used to simplify and speed up the process of creating command-line interfaces (CLIs)